 So why will adoption of DevOps (or insert your favorite methodology here) cause the wall to come down?
 The answer is that it won’t.
 While it may point out the issue, like everything, it’s how we as individuals decide to behave that will make the difference.
 If attitudes of “us vs. them” exist, there’s no methodology that will ever fix that.
 It always comes down to a personal choice.

-The fact is that Dev and Ops have always needed each other.
+The fact is that Dev and Ops (and IT service management (ITSM)) have always needed each other.
 Network switches, servers, and storage devices are just collections of junk without applications and software.
 Then software or application code are just wastes of effort if there is no underpinning infrastructure.

 - Be genuinely – and publicly – appreciative.
 When a team member puts in that extra effort and makes something happen, acknowledge their efforts.
 Words have meaning; words are given power when they are expressed in a public, genuine way.
 “Thank you” are two of the most powerful words that can be said to a teammate.